ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 # Multi-Step Actions

 Actions in Ash allow you to create sophisticated workflows that coordinate multiple changes or processes together.
 Often business logic crosses multiple resources, and we often want it to be transactional.
 By leveraging action lifecycle hooks, you can build powerful domain-specific operations.
 This guide will explore how to build and use multi-step actions using a helpdesk example.
-In some cases, hooks can grow to a point where they are unwieldy.

 For most use cases, hooks are the preferred approach due to their simplicity and tight integration with Ash's action lifecycle.
 [Reactor](/documentation/topics/advanced/reactor.md) is the comprehensive solution for truly complex orchestration scenarios.
 Reactors can be used as the `run` function for generic actions, giving them first class support in Ash extensions.